debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide/geolocation-strategy-modes/geolocation-technology/readme.md

 ## BLE beacon scan

- This technology scans the BLE beacons and reports them via LoRaWAN&trade;.
+ This technology scans the BLE beacons and reports them via LoRaWAN™.
 The configuration is based on three parameters:
 -   *ble_beacon_timeout*: BLE scan duration.
 -   *ble_beacon_cnt*: Maximum number of beacons to be reported in the position message.
 -   *ble_rssi_filter*: BLE RSSI condition to trigger a geolocation switch.
 Applicable only with BLE-GPS and BLE-LPGPS geolocation mode.
 The switch to the GPS technology occurs if there is no beacon with a RSSI greater than the configured value.